 Item Description Card Reader The card reader allows you to use the following digital storage cards: SD / MMC/ M\$ MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC MS (Memory Stick) / MS Pro / MS Duo Push the card into the slot and it will appear as a removable device.
-DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
-External Monitor (VGA) Port This port allows you to connect an external monitor, or Flat Panel Display, to get dual video or simultaneous display on the LCD and external monitor/FPD. e-SATA / USB 3.0 Combo Port /e-SATA This e-SATA (external Serial Advanced Technology Attachment) port allows you to plug-in external Serial ATA hard drives.
+DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer. === DisplayPort / Mini DisplayPort The DisplayPort is a digital display interface standard that allows a digital audio/video interconnect, between the computer and its external display or a home-theater system.
+The Mini DisplayPort is a miniatuarized version of the DisplayPort. e-SATA / USB 3.0 Combo Port 3.0 e-SATA This e-SATA (external Serial Advanced Technology Attachment) port allows you to plug-in external Serial ATA hard drives.
 This port also serves as a USB 3.0 port.